 While this initial design process focused specifically on the flow of a new user who was creating a goal and task for the first time, it would be critical to design screens that show multiple combinations of goals and tasks.
 It would also be critical to design onboarding screens to represent the ways that the product helps people learn its features and functions.

 Future iterations of Goalful also need to include the additional features proposed in the initial application map, including the standalone Calendar feature, the My Tasks screens, the Trash and Archives, and the Settings.

-Furthermore, it would be important to consider the design of Goalful’s desktop-based counterpart app.
-Although this project was scoped to mobile app design, the majority of respondents of the initial user surveys had reported that they specifically seek goal setting and task management products that can be synced across devices and work fluidly on both desktop and mobile devices.
-Thus, in order for Goalful to meet a core user priority, it would be necessary to design a desktop version in the future as well.
+Furthermore, it would be important to consider the design of Goalful’s desktop-based app.
+Although this project was scoped to mobile app design, the majority of user research participants sought products that can be synced across devices and work fluidly on both desktop and mobile devices.
+In order for Goalful to meet a core user priority, it would be necessary to design a desktop version in the future as well.